Arvinvx/ArvinVx/README.md

 Arxspace is a personal productivity and planning web application I am building to help structure daily routines, track habits, and maintain long-term focus.
 The project is designed as a single workspace where planning, progress tracking, and self-improvement systems come together instead of being spread across multiple tools.

-Arxspace is being developed incrementally with attention to:
-- Clear and minimal user interface design
-- Practical features that support consistency and discipline
-- Code structure that can scale as the project grows
-- Learning through building rather than premature optimization

-The long-term goal is to turn Arxspace into a real, usable product rather than a short-term demo project.

 ## Learning
 I am actively learning and improving in the following areas:

 - **Python**
-  Writing cleaner and more structured code, focusing on logic, readability, and real-world use cases.

 - **Data Analysis with Pandas**
   Working with datasets, cleaning data, extracting insights, and understanding how data flows through programs.